 First of all, notify us if your apartment has bugs.
 You must let exterminators into your home and follow their instructions.
-A thorough cleaning of the premises may be in order before the problem can be treated.
-In more serious cases, you may need to leave your apartment for a few hours.
+You will have to clean the area before the exterminator applies the treatment.
+You may need to leave your apartment for a few hours.
 Please allow the product used by exterminators to act.
 Don't remove it or use any additional products.

-\ Tenant's Guide • 1
+Tenant's Guide • 1